OpenTTD/OpenGFX/README.md

 ### 4.5 Note on the .xcf and .psd files

-The repository contains a few `.xcf2png` files which indicate which png files can be generated from the source `.xcf` or `.psd` files.
-This will only be used, if GIMP is found.
-Calling `maintainer-clean` will delete the png files which can be re-generated from a `.xcf` or `.psd` file.
+The repository contains a few `.xcf2png` files which indicate which png files can be generated from the source `.xcf` files.
+This will only be used, if xcf2png is found.
+Calling `maintainer-clean` will delete the png files which can be re-generated from a `.xcf` file.

 ## 5.0 License